-- Behaviour Flow: This section gives you an insight about the path taken by your visitors on your website, that is, the details from the first page they have landed, till the very last page, before leaving your website.
+- Behavior Flow: This section gives you an insight about the path taken by your visitors on your website, that is, the details from the first page they have landed, till the very last page, before leaving your website.

 - Site speed: Using this report, you can identify the specific areas that you need to improve and optimize in your website.
 The graphical depiction of the average loading time of your webpages is given in order to facilitate this.

-- Site search: This report displays the terms that your website have searched for, in the search box you have provided in your website.
+- Site search: This report displays the terms that your website have searched for, in the search box you have provided on your website.
 It also specifies the pages on which the particular search was made.

 - Events: This report gives you the ability to track the various interactions made by visitors on your website, like clicking on external links, downloading files, etc.